AdaCore/gnatstudio/docs/users_guide/environment.rst

     directories depending on the scenario.
 Such projects can be edited directly from GPS (in the project properties editor, on the right part of the window, as described in this documentation).
-On top of the project view (left part of the GPS main window), you have a combo box displayed for each variable, allowing you to simply switch between scenarios depending on what you want to build.
+On top of the :guilabel:`Project` view (left part of the GPS main window), a combo box is displayed for each variable, allowing you to switch between scenarios depending on what you want to build.

   *Use extended projects*